Onești: Demographics

+At the 2011 census, Onești had 39,172 inhabitants, of which 90.29% were Romanians, 1.39% Roma, 0.53% Hungarians, and 0.13% Greeks.
+At the 2021 census, the city had a population of 34,005; of those, 79.75% were Romanians, and for 19.77% the ethnicity was not known.

 Economy

 Borzești is a neighborhood in the southeast of Onești, under separate administration until 1968.
 The Borzești Petrochemical Plant is located there.

 Culture

 Saint Nicholas is the patron saint of the city, whose inhabitants are predominantly Romanian Orthodox.
 St. Nicholas Day, 6 December, is the municipal day of Onești.

 Popular tourist attractions are Perchiu Hill and the Hero Cross from atop the aforementioned hill, the Municipal History Museum, a steel monument dedicated to the Romanian national poet Mihai Eminescu, and the city park.